SamryMohamed2001/PocketPal_App/README.md

-SOCAR is an AI-powered chatbot that employs augmented reality technology to help individuals suffering from social anxiety.
-It functions as a virtual assistant, addressing the communication challenges that people with social anxiety may experience when interacting with others.
-In addition to providing a supportive and accommodating virtual environment, SOCAR is designed to interact with users in a friendly and approachable manner, making them feel like they're talking to a friend.
-Users can always text SOCAR to ask for advice, engage in fun games, or simply chat about their day.
+SOCAR is a chatbot powered by AI and augmented reality technology, which aims to assist individuals suffering from social anxiety.
+It acts as a virtual assistant that helps users overcome communication challenges that may arise when interacting with others.
+SOCAR creates a supportive environment for users to interact with, while also addressing their social anxiety.
+It is designed to interact with users in a friendly and approachable manner, making them feel comfortable and at ease.
+Users can text SOCAR for advice, engage in fun games, or simply chat about their day.

 Table of Contents: